elastos/Elastos/CR.Elastos-Privnet/blockchain/README.md

 - [action_storeinfoon_didchain.json](./test/action_storeinfoon_didchain.json): This file is used for DID sidechain testing
 - [did_example.json](./test/did_example.json): This file contains info that is produced when you create a new DID.
 The DID sidechain test that's used later on uses this already created DID to make the process easier
 - [register_mainchain-dpos-1.lua](./test/register_mainchain-dpos-1.lua): This script is executed when registering for one of the dpos supernodes locally.
 Please do not use this on production environment
+- [cancel_producer_mainchain-dpos-1.lua](./test/cancel_producer_mainchain-dpos-1.lua): This script is executed when cancelling one of the dpos supernodes locally.
+Please do not use this on production environment
+- [return_deposit_mainchain-dpos-1.lua](./test/return_deposit_mainchain-dpos-1.lua): This script is executed when getting the original deposit back for one of the dpos supernodes locally.
+Please do not use this on production environment
 - [register_mainchain-dpos-2.lua](./test/register_mainchain-dpos-2.lua): This script is executed when registering for one of the dpos supernodes locally.
 Please do not use this on production environment

 ## Wallets